jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

       cluster will pull the image before the the hub is upgraded to let users use the image.
 The image pulling may take several minutes to complete, depending on the size of the image.

+#.
+Restart your server from JupyterHub control panel if you are already logged in.

 .. note::